milvus-io/milvus-docs/site/en/userGuide/manage_data.md

 </table>

 After the data are inserted, Milvus returns `MutationResult` as an object.
 You can check the value of `MutationResult`, which contains the corresponding primary keys of the inserted data.
-As for Milvus CLI, it automatically returns the row count of the successfully inserted data after insertion.
+As for Milvus CLI, it automatically returns the row count of the successfully inserted data after the data is inserted.

 {{fragments/multiple_code.md}}